mcamac/stijl/README.md

 class Home extends React.Component {
   render() {
     return <ui.Row>
-      // All components have default flex-box styles
+      // All components come with default flex-box styles
       <ui.Col
-        // do custom style using the css prop css={{
+        // you can use the css prop for doing custom local styles css={{
           background: theme.backgroundCard,
           // it accepts css selectors, pseudo-classes and media-queries